puru-rawal8/Muse/README.md

 ----------------------------------------------------------------
 Link 🔗 is provided in the about section, feel free to check it out.
 ----------------------------------------------------------------
-If you like it, leave a ⭐ ont this repository.
+If you like it, leave a ⭐ on this repository.